How To Start A Car With A Bad Crankshaft Sensor?

 What does a bad crankshaft sensor mean?

 A bad crankshaft sensor is a faulty sensor.
-If the sensor is faulty, then it will not send the proper signal to the ignition system.
+If the sensor is defective, it will not send the proper signal to the ignition system.
 It will cause the engine to fail to start.

 What should I do if my engine won’t start?

-If your engine doesn’t start, then you should first try to determine the reason for the problem.
+If your engine doesn’t start, you should first try to determine the reason for the problem.

 Can you drive with a faulty crankshaft sensor?